kaist-cp/memento/evaluation/hash/README.md

 # Hash Evaluation

-We used the same benchmark and comparison target as [Persistent Memory Hash Indexes: An Experimental Evaluation](http://vldb.org/pvldb/vol14/p785-chen.pdf) to evaluate our hash.
+We used the same benchmark as [Persistent Memory Hash Indexes: An Experimental Evaluation (VLDB '21)](http://vldb.org/pvldb/vol14/p785-chen.pdf) to evaluate our hash.
 Each implementation of comparion targets exists in [`./hash/`](./hash/)

 ## Run the entire benchmark